Adeel Akhtar

-Early life
+Early life and education

-Akhtar was born in London, to a Pakistani father and a Kenyan mother.
+Adeel Humayan Akhtar was born on 18 September 1980 in Hammersmith, London, to a Pakistani father, Humayan Aktar and an Indo-Kenyan mother, Mumtaz Kassam; they married in 1972 in Hounslow, London.
+He has an elder sister Sadia Humayun born in 1973.

 He was educated at Cheltenham College Junior School from 1991 to 1994 and then moved to Cheltenham College in Newick House from 1994 to 1999.
-He originally completed a degree in law from Oxford Brookes University in 2002, but decided to follow his passion and change to acting, training at the Actors Studio Drama School, then within The New School, in New York.
+He completed a degree in law from Oxford Brookes University in 2002 but decided to follow his passion and change to acting, training at the Actors Studio Drama School, then within The New School, in New York.
+While travelling to New York to audition for the New School, Akhtar was detained and questioned by the FBI at New York's JFK Airport after a tip-off from security staff at Heathrow Airport in London, who had mistaken him for a suspect on a security watchlist circulated after the September 11 attacks.
+He says that this experience has informed the acting roles which he has chosen.

 Career

 Akhtar's first major role was as the bumbling Muslim extremist Faisal in Chris Morris's film Four Lions.
 Other comedic performances include Gupta in The Angelos Epithemiou Show, Maroush in The Dictator and Smee in Joe Wright 's Pan.

 Akhtar has also won acclaim for his dramatic performances: in 2015, he was nominated for a BAFTA for Best Supporting Actor for his 2014 role as Wilson Wilson on Channel 4's Utopia.
 He played shopkeeper Ahmed alongside Toby Jones in the BBC mini-series Capital, and DS Ira King in the BBC's River.
 Reviewing River in The Daily Telegraph, Michael Hogan wrote, "This series was beautifully written by Abi Morgan, stylishly directed, and most of all, superbly acted.
 The quieter, less showy supporting players also shone.
 Not just stalwarts [...] but fresher faces: Adeel Akhtar as River's endlessly patient sidekick and Georgina Rich as his psychiatrist".

-In 2016 Akhtar appeared as Shahzad in the BBC one-off drama Murdered by My Father.
+In 2016, Akhtar appeared as Shahzad in the BBC one-off drama Murdered by My Father.
 He won the 2017 BAFTA award for Lead Actor for this role, the first non-white actor to do so.
 In 2017 he also took part in the American romantic comedy film The Big Sick, playing the role of the protagonist's brother, Naveed.
 He appeared as Rob Singhal in the acclaimed BBC miniseries based on John le Carré's The Night Manager.
 In 2019, Akhtar appeared as Billy in the BBC Three series, Back to Life, written by Daisy Haggard and Laura Solon, returning in 2021 for the second series.
+In 2024, Akhtar appeared as Sam Malik in the second series of BBC drama Showtrial.